RafaelFaisca32/desofs2024_M1C_3/Documentation/ThreatModelingProcess/ThreatModelingProcess.md

 ##### Countermeasures

 If any information about Customer's locations are changed, a notification is sent.
 This way, the Customer will know and will have time to report the situation.
 Also, when delivering the order a code must be shown to the driver in order to validate if it is the correct person to deliver.
+Another countermeasure could be adding two step confirmation for the changes, for example by Email or SMS.

 #### Injection